sav-che/TL-2/Authors/Wóycicki, Zygmunt {std. Wóycicki}.md

-> [!cite] BHL link: this entry starts at [page 461](https://www.biodiversitylibrary.org/item/103250#page/521/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 461](https://www.biodiversitylibrary.org/page/33066801) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Wóycicki, Zygmunt (1871-1941), Polish botanist; studied at the University of Warsaw; professor of botany at the University of Lemberg (Lwow) 1913; later professor of general botany at the University of Warsaw. (*Wóycicki*).
+Wóycicki, Zygmunt (1871-1941), Polish botanist; studied at the University of Warsaw; professor of botany at the University of Lemberg (Lwow) 1913; later professor of general botany at the University of Warsaw.
+**Abbreviated name**: *Wóycicki*

 #### Herbarium and types